tmcrosario/odoo-document-pdf/README.md

 # Odoo TMC Document PDF
-Odoo fields and functions for view document files in PDF on TMC addons
+Fields and functions for viewing PDF files in TMC addons.

 ## License